dadan-io/vue-sdk-sample/README.md

 ## Usage

-In your component import the following
+In App.vue file we import the RecordVideoButton component

 ```vue
 <script>